 Oprah Winfrey is a well-known media wizard.
 She is known for being a self-starter, her success as the host of the Oprah Winfrey Show making her the only black multi-billionaire in North America.
 She is also a producer, actress, and philanthropist.

-Her advice to Smith College’s class of 2017 was this: “Shift the paradigm to service and the rewards will come.”
+Oprah Winfrey was the commencement speaker at Smith College.
+Her advice to the class of 2017 was this: “Shift the paradigm to service and the rewards will come.”
 She emphasized the alignment between who we are as people and what we do leads to empowerment.
 When we focus on the services we can provide for others—much like what Oprah did with her talk show—good things come.

 Joe Biden—Cornell University